horseee/LLM-Pruner/Readme.md

 ## Introduction

 Structural Pruning offers a potential solution to this issue by removing parameters from models.
 To this end, this project aims to build a straightforward and general pipeline for the pruning of LLaMA and other LLMs.
+LLM-Pruner consists of three steps: (1) <u>Discovery Stage</u>.
+This step focuses on identifying groups of interdependent structures within LLMs.
+(2) <u>Estimation Stage</u>.
+Once the coupled structures are grouped, the second step entails estimating the contribution of each group to the overall performance of the model and deciding which group to be pruned.
+(3) <u>Recover Stage</u>.
+This step involves fast post-training that alleviates potential performance degradation caused by the removal of structures

 The advantage of the LLM-Pruner is:
 * **Task-agnostic compression**.
 The compressed language model retains its ability to